Areas of interest

-Talking with a good friend or family member can be very helpful.
-However it can sometimes be difficult because you might not be comfortable telling them certain things and you may feel like they judge you for some of the things you say or do.
+While talking with a good friend or family member can be very helpful, it is sometimes easier to engage with a third party who is non-judgmental, more objective, and is trained to listen and think with you in a professional way.
 Psychotherapy is a process that allows you to explore your difficult thoughts, feelings and behaviours in a safe, confidential and contained space.
 Working together with an empathic and non-judgmental therapist will give you the opportunity to develop a deeper understanding of yourself and explore the dynamics that may be contributing to your psychological distress.
-Through this exploration and understanding you may be able to make positive changes in your life and experience lasting psychological growth.
+Through this exploration and understanding you may be able to make positive changes in your life and experience psychological growth and lasting change.

 I work primarily from a psychodynamic orientation, with a focus on bringing underlying unconscious dynamics to a conscious level but draw on other modalities when needed.
 Our way of being in the world is often shaped by our past experiences and relationships, yet we are often not conscious of how these affect our sense of self and interactions with others.
 Using an in-depth psychodynamic approach, together we will explore dynamics that give rise to the symptoms and difficulties you may be experiencing.
 Where certain coping skills are needed, or where traumatic experiences or anxiety is debilitating or hindering progress, I may also incorporate elements of Dialectical Behavior Therapy and BrainWorking Recursive Therapy.